samarsault/ynoteclassic/Package/Themes/README.txt

 !Converted\ contains the themes which are not converted to YnoteTheme 1.1 and are incompatible with Ynote Classic 2.8.5 but not with 2.8

+Default.ynotetheme is partially converted.
+Please use Monokai or Cobalt